-The Wellness Programme aims to ensure the physical, mental and social wellbeing of vulnerable/orphaned children affected by HIV in South Africa.
-Our Wellness Wagon’s are mobile clinics which provide HIV, TB, and diabetes testing and access to treatment and medication for vulnerable children in rural communities.
+The programme aims to ensure the physical, mental and social wellbeing of vulnerable/orphaned children affected by HIV in South Africa.
+Our Wellness Wagon’s are mobile clinics which provide HIV, TB, and diabetes testing and access to treatment and medication in remote rural communities.

 Charity information: Starfish Greathearts Foundation

-Provide immunisations and educate communities on the importance of the 'Road to Health Card' (RTHC)
+Provide immunisations and educate communities on the importance of the 'Road to Health Card'.

-Activities» Professional nurse to provide immunisations for children and update their RTHC.
+Activities» Professional nurse to provide immunisations for children and update their RTHC, which provides medical records.

 Activities» Professional nurse to provide screening for TB, HIV and diabetes, but also more generally for eyesight, hearing and oral hygiene checks.

 » Professional nurse to administer treatment and provide follow up visits to keep records and monitor children's progress.

-3,500 children from 6 Starfish supported CBOs will have been tested for TB, HIV and diabetes, will know their status and will have received relevant follow up treatment.
+By screening 3,500 children, more children will know their status particularly regarding TB, HIV and diabetes and will have received relevant follow up treatment.

 To prevent mineral deficiencies and malnourishment in children and educate carers in dietetics.